Tuesday, June 2, 2026

 TEACHING

-Courses taught at ONU include: Discrete Mathematics, Linear Algebra, Abstract Algebra, Foundations of Mathematics, Differential Equations, Calculus for Engineers, Calculus for Life Sciences, College Algebra, Number Theory and Cryptography, Probability and Graphs, Junior Seminar, Sophomore Seminar, Freshman Seminar, Mathematical Problem Solving, Senior Capstone.
+Courses taught at ONU include: Discrete Mathematics, Linear Algebra, Abstract Algebra, Foundations of Mathematics, Differential Equations, Calculus for Engineers, Calculus for Life Sciences, College Algebra, Number Theory and Cryptography, Probability and Graphs, Math for Liberal Arts, Junior Seminar, Sophomore Seminar, Freshman Seminar, Mathematical Problem Solving, Senior Capstone.

 AWARDS